 -Please ensure the skin on your feet has hardened up before Race Day.

 - Do not participate if you feel unwell, have a fever, have had diarrhoea, vomiting or chest pain within the previous 72 hrs.
 You will certainly not perform well and you will put yourself and your future running at risk.
 Remember running with fever can cause serious complications.
-You can defer your entry to the 2021 Deep RiverRock Belfast City Marathon or Half Marathon with a medical note from your GP.
+You can defer your entry for the Deep RiverRock Belfast City Marathon or Half Marathon events (to the next year) with a medical note from your GP.

 - If you have a medical problem which may lead to an emergency, such as fits, diabetes, asthma or if you are on any medication e.g. blood pressure tablets write details on the reverse of your number.
 Please email details before the race.